 Bar's makes several head gasket repair sealers.
 The best head gasket sealer Bar's leak makes is the HG-1 Head Gasket Sealer.
 It is the strongest head gasket sealer and it is antifreeze compatible as well.
 No need to drain the antifreeze to use this head gasket sealer.
 Here are the instructions.

 Bar's HG-1 Instructions

-Remove the radiator cap only if the engine is cold.
-If the engine is hot or you don't have a radiator cap, remove the cap from the overfllow reservoir.
+- Remove the radiator cap only if the engine is cold.
+If the engine is hot or you don't have a radiator cap, remove the cap from the overflow reservoir.

 How much Bar's head gasket leak to use?

 - Cooling system under 10 quarts / 2.5 gallons: Use 1/2 bottle (.5L).

 - Cooling systems over 10 quarts up to 20 quarts (5 gallons): Use 1 bottle / 1 L.

 Below are instructions on how to use BlueDevil's head gasket sealer (Part Number: 38386).

 - Ensure the engine is cold.